 iii.
 I also met up with Lucy Bainbridge (Founding Director of Bainbridge Print Studios) about my prize: a membership with Bainbridge Print Studios and use of their facilities whenever I want for a year!
 I will probably start in September/October and use it on Wednesday afternoons/evenings when the studios are shut at university (at the very least).
 This should allow me to keep up with the making time that I miss on Tuesdays and could be an enormous help as I head into my second year.

 iv.
 I have been experimenting with multi-plate, multi-colour printing at my etching class at the Royal Drawing School.
 Surprisingly, my favourite print was taken from a plate originally intended to add tone to the first (printed in blue with a surface roll of flesh pink).
 I think my painterly marks using sugar lift are a lot more interesting than simple line drawings.

 v.
-I spent Sunday afternoon in Oxford and visited the Ruskin's BFA and MFA Degree Shows which was full of video art and dodgy installations.
-There were some substantial and engaging sculptural installations but next to no printmaking, painting or anything to get too excited about.
+I spent Sunday afternoon in Oxford and visited the Ruskin's BFA and MFA Degree Shows which was full of bad video art and installations.
+There were some substantial and engaging sculptural installations but almost no printmaking, painting or drawing.
+Really underwhelming.

 vi.
 I also visited A Slice through the World: Contemporary Artists’ Drawings at Modern Art Oxford.
 These drawings communicated some fascinating ideas, were beautifully presented and highly skilful.
 However, I find the precise photorealism prevalent in contemporary drawing cold and uninteresting - I prefer my drawing (and perhaps all artwork) to be clumsy, honest and human.